microsoft/msr-morello-automation/cheribsd-exports/README.rst

 When setting up a minimal boot environment, you will almost surely want to ensure that at least all of the above exist in addition to other special-purpose modules required by your workload(s).
+See :download:`create-xtra-boot.sh`.
+The constructed directory tree should be pushed somewhere the cluster boot scripts know to retrieve.

 Setting Up the Network Shares
 #############################